UKVI confirms new attendance rules for international students

 The university will have to provide a justification for the higher percentage of remote learning and the justification will be expected to be based on educational value, demonstrating how the usage is consistent with the guidance provided by the relevant educational quality standards body (OfS, QAA etc).

-We would imagine that many universities would want to avoid difficult conversations with UKVI about that.
-But if they stuck with the 20 per cent automatically allowed thing, in theory only 20 per cent of teaching hours would be allowed to be “recorded”.
+Many universities will want to avoid difficult conversations with and closer scrutiny from UKVI about that.
+But if your uni sticks with the 20 per cent automatically allowed thing, in theory only 20 per cent of teaching hours would be allowed to be “recorded” or those a student mustn’t be made to come in for.

 And then – crucially – any courses which consist of any higher than 40 per cent of the course being delivered “remotely” would be banned altogether.